origo-map/origo-documentation/content/styles.md

 A text style can be defined with the OpenLayers options for a [Text](https://openlayers.org/en/latest/apidoc/ol.style.Text.html).
 The fill option sets the font color and the stroke option is used to create halo effects.

+Arbitrary text can be provided as text value.
+For cluster layers the reserved word "size" can be used to show number of features of the cluster.

 #### Text example

 ```json